Scandinavian Working Papers in Economics

 Siri Isaksson: Dept. of Economics, Norwegian School of Economics and Business Administration, Postal: NHH, Department of Economics, Helleveien 30, N-5045 Bergen, Norway

-Abstract: We conduct two survey experiments to examine gender differences in generative AI adoption and potential labor market consequences.
-First, we document a substantial gender gap among students at a top business school in Norway, with female students, particularly top students, opting out of AI use.
-Second, a survey of managers shows acquiring AI skills significantly enhances job prospects for top female students currently opting out.
-Finally, we provide causal evidence on policy tools to close this gap.
-Our findings show generative AI could widen existing gender gaps in the labor market, but appropriate encouragement and policies can prevent this outcome.
+Abstract: We conduct two surveys with preregistered experiments to examine gender differences in generative AI adoption and potential labor market consequences.
+First, we document a substantial gender gap in AI adoption among students at a top business school in Norway, with female students, particularly top students, opting out of AI use.
+Second, a survey of managers shows that acquiring AI skills would significantly enhance job prospects for top female students currently avoiding AI.
+Finally, we provide causal evidence on policy tools to close the gender gap in AI adoption.
+Our findings show that while generative AI could widen existing gender gaps in the labor market, with the right policies, it could instead be leveraged to help close them.

-Keywords: Artificial intelligence; ChatGTP; gender; education; technology adoption
+Keywords: Generative AI; ChatGTP; gender; labor market; technology adoption

 Language: English